 It was definitely more upmarket and modern than we expected.
 We soon got the impression that it is a sophisticated holiday spot for Aussies looking to kick back.
 Even more so than usual!

 Noosa very quickly became one of our favourite places in Australia.
-With countless inviting eateries to choose from the whole place has a really great atmosphere.
-It’s the perfect mixture of relaxation and fun, and for this reason it reminded me of holidaying in Majorca or Ibiza.
+With countless inviting eateries to choose from, the whole place has a really great atmosphere.
+It’s the perfect mixture of relaxation and fun, and for this reason it reminded me of holidaying in Majorca/Ibiza.

 The beach is brilliant.
 Busy, but brilliant.
-Handily, restaurants and bars line the beachfront – so you need not venture far for an ice cream or glass of vino. #Priorities.
+Restaurants and bars line the beachfront – so you need not venture far for an ice cream or glass of vino.
+Priorities!

 The waves were fairly intense when we were there, so loads

 or heaps if you’re an Aussie of surfers and body boarders were frolicking about.
-If you’re like us and seriously lack surfing experience – wave jumping in Noosa is thoroughly enjoyable too and requires no real skill.
+If you’re like us, i.e. seriously lack surfing experience – wave jumping in Noosa can be thoroughly enjoyable too and requires no real skill.
 Hoorah!

 Our favourite place was called Miss Moneypenny’s, where we enjoyed everything from their salt and pepper squid to their woodfired pizzas (very different to the aforementioned dominos).
-It’s a very open, airy restaurant; but whether you dine in or out, I guarantee you won’t be disappointed.
+It’s a very open and airy restaurant; but whether you dine in or out, I guarantee you won’t be disappointed.